Akash-nath29/SyncX/README.md

-# **SyncX**
+# **SyncZ**

 ## Introduction

-SyncX brings a Matrix-inspired design to the world of online meetings, offering a sleek and immersive virtual collaboration experience.
-Dive into the digital realm with SyncX, where communication meets a futuristic aesthetic.
+SyncZ brings a Matrix-inspired design to the world of online meetings, offering a sleek and immersive virtual collaboration experience.
+Dive into the digital realm with SyncZ, where communication meets a futuristic aesthetic.

 ## Features

 ### 1. User Authentication

-- **Login/Registration:** Users can securely create accounts or log in to access SyncX features.
+- **Login/Registration:** Users can securely create accounts or log in to access SyncZ features.

 ### 2. Dashboard